 What you need to know before choosing a vinegar manufacturer

-Criterion | What to evaluate | Why it matters |
+Criterion | What to evaluate | Why it is important |

-Time in the market | History and reputation | Indicates stability and experience |
+Time in market | History and reputation | Indicates stability and experience |

-Certifications | Compliance with standards | Ensures safety and quality |
+Certifications | Compliance with regulations | Ensures safety and quality |

 Standardization | Consistency between batches | Avoids variations in use |